sinetiq/api-specification-governance/docs/README-architecture-concept.md

 ## Architecture

-SERVICE ORIENTED BASED system solutions have decoupled life cycles for each of the components.
+Service based oriented system solutions have decoupled life cycles for each of the components.

 It is easier to govern and maintain a modern, long-term and effective integration.
 This leads to reduced resistance to developing a system solution.